 Sub-Params: signal_name, signal_type, bus_label

 Usage Rules: Following the [EMD Pin List] keyword are four columns.
 The first column lists the pin name (in the data book this can also be called pin number).
 The second column lists the data book name of the signal connected to that pin.
 The third column is required if the pin is a rail pin or a no connect pin.
-The allowed values for this third column are:
+The allowed values for this third column (as defined in Section 3.2 are:

-POWER This pin is connected to a power signal

-GND This pin is connected to a ground signal

-NC This pin is not connected to any signal
+POWER - reserved model name, used with power supply pins

+GND - reserved model name, used with ground pins

+NC - reserved model name, used with no-connect pins

+Note, ‘NC’ is sometimes used for non-digital pins that cannot be described by IBIS functions.

 The fourth column (bus_label) is optional for rail pins (signal_type POWER or GND).
 The bus_label is a name given to a subset of the pins on a rails signal_name.
 All pins that have the same bus_label must have the same signal_name.
 If the bus_label column is not specified for signal_type POWER or GND, then the bus_label shall be assumed to be the signal_name.

 The [EMD Pin List] keyword shall be followed by the strings “signal_name”, “signal_type”, and “bus_label” as column headings.